Taxation policy, tax borne by country, tax collected

 Industry: forestry, manufacturing

-Stora Enso aims to be transparent with respect to economic value generation.
-For this purpose, Stora Enso makes a voluntary commitment to provide information on the Group’s tax approach and details of the corporate income taxes paid by the Group.
-Stora Enso follows the GRI 207 standard as a reference for its tax disclosure.
-This means that the Group describes its tax policy and approach to tax and explains its processes around tax governance, controls, and risk management.
+In this report, Stora Enso describes its tax policy and approach to tax and explains its processes around tax governance, controls, and risk management.
 Moreover, Stora Enso describes how it engages with stakeholders and deals with any concerns there may be related to tax.
-The Group also discloses the corporate income taxes paid and accrued, and other financial country-by-country information.
+The Group also discloses a report of the corporate income taxes paid and accrued, and other financial country-by-country information as required by the Directive.

 Tax policy